AdoriZahard/hi3er/docs/index.md

 Late | SA | BR

 !!! note
-    Remember to bring Heimdall to make sure you don't have any problems facing him.
+    Remember to bring BK for Heimdall to make sure you don't have any problems facing him.

 ####<p align="center">Elysia - Signet of ■■</p>